The Process of Achieving ISO 17025 Accreditation

 Quality Documentation: Documents, which explain how quality will be, managed for

-individual calibration or testing projects or contracts, as well as other
+individual calibration or testing projects or contracts,

 Quality Records: Various records such as testing or calibration records, assessment results, and any other records which provide objective evidence that you are conforming with the requirements of the ISO 17025 International Standard.